theGeekyLad/GtkExperiments/README.md

 1. GRUB 2 Wallpaper Picker
 2. Screen Orientation Manager

-You can find all project screenshots in their respective directories.

-Hope you have fun!

 _**Note:** You're requested to have the latest version of Python 3 and GTK libraries installed for best results._